 The last time I reviewed a Missha sunscreen, it didn’t go well for either me or the sunscreen.
 Luckily, I had managed to block those bad memories out for long enough that when I was panic-shopping Amazon for a last-minute sunscreen replenishment a few months ago, I was willing to give the readily available Missha All Around Safe Block Aqua Sun Gel a shot.
-I’ve emptied a handful of tubes of this sunscreen now, and I’m sure I’ll empty more in the future.
+I’ve emptied a handful dozens of tubes of this sunscreen now, and I’m sure I’ll empty more in the future.
 Here’s a review.

 This post contains affiliate links, which allow me to earn a small commission on purchases made through those links.
 Affiliate links are marked with an asterisk(*).